 Depression, Anxiety, and Green Tea

 According to Mayo Clinic, women are nearly twice as likely as men to be diagnosed with depression.
 The risk of depression may be increased due to frequent hormonal changes that women experience in their life.
-And the increased risk is not only due to women’s biological uniqueness, and also to life circumstances and culture surrounding women, such as inequality in power and status, work overload, and sexual and physical abuse.
+And the increased risk is not only due to women’s biological uniqueness, but also to life circumstances and culture surrounding women, such as inequality in power and status, work overload, and sexual and physical abuse.

 Green Tea consumption induces calmness and reduces stress.
 This effect is attributed to 2 bioactive compounds of Green Tea, L-theanine, and EGCG.
 L-theanine is a kind of amino acid uniquely found in Green Tea.
 L-theanine is also a natural relaxant and makes you relaxed without drowsiness.
 In addition to that, EGCG, Green Tea’s prominent antioxidant, has shown to increase 3 brain waves; alpha, beta, and theta.
 Alpha waves are associated with a relaxing and peaceful state.
 Beta waves occur with a focused concentration.
 Theta brain wave activity represents a very relaxed state of mind, like daydreaming.
 Green Tea consumption induces calmness and reduces stress.